Skip to main content

 The purpose of the BPS is to:

-• Provide a neutral ontology for describing products across domains.
+• Provide a neutral meta-model for describing products across domains.

 • Support consistent governance and lifecycle management.

-• Enable the development of unified product marketplaces that integrate heterogeneous product types.
+• Enable unified product marketplaces that integrate heterogeneous product types.

 • Facilitate interoperability between emerging and existing specifications.